silnrsi/font-lateef/documentation/source/developer.md

 are generated automatically using `tools/bin/genftmlfiles.sh`.

-`tools/ftml.xsl` can be used to view ftml documents directly in Firefox (which supports both Graphite and OpenType rendering).
+`tools/ftml.xsl` can be used to view ftml documents directly in Firefox.

 ### About ftml tests